isomerpages/moe-scgs/_about-scgs/Facilities.md

 Home to our students, our _kim geks_ (‘gold’ and ‘jade’ in Hokkien), we welcome you to this precious space – replete with its refurbished facilities to provide a safe, comfortable and aesthetically pleasing experience!

-"For booking enquiries, please fill up the application form: [Facility Booking Enquiry Form](/files/Facility_Booking_Enquiry_Form.pdf) and email to [scgss@moe.edu.sg](mailto:scgss@moe.edu.sg).
-Calls and email enquiries without an application form will not be accepted."
+For booking enquiries, please fill up the application form: [Facility Booking Enquiry Form](/files/2025_Facility_Application_Form_Public.pdf) and email to [scgss@moe.edu.sg](mailto:scgss@moe.edu.sg).
+Calls and email enquiries without an application form will not be accepted.

 ### Learning Hub